nebbian/RoboxSlicerExtension/README.md

 ### Caveats

-This code should be considered beta code, it has been tested a bit, but not exhaustively.
+This code should be considered beta code, it has been tested a fair bit on Mac OS X, but the Windows port is extremely experimental, and may not work.
 Use at your own risk.

 ### Compiling from source